 We drove north the next morning.
 As we approached Washington, there were huge black clouds of smoke over the city.
 We overtook a convoy of troop carriers filled with National Guardsmen, rifles slung over their shoulders.
 The riots following Dr. King's murder were well underway, and the New York Avenue corridor of tenements, flophouses, liquor stores and churches in Northwest Washington was in flames.
 It was hard to drive around the city in those days, but we found a detour.

-The rioting spread, and the next night I took my Daytona tan down to The Valley, a poor Wilmington neighborhood where young blacks were skirmishing with the city police and National Guard.
+The rioting spread, and the next night.
+I was again in newspaper reporter's mufti and took my Daytona tan down to The Valley, a poor neighborhood in Wilmington, Delaware where young blacks were skirmishing with the city police and National Guard.
 There were fires and intermittent gunfire from snipers atop the row houses.
 At one point a bullet whizzed over my head.
-Yes, just like in the movies
+Yes, just like in the movies.

 I was still shaking when I got back to my apartment the next morning.
 I cried over the inhumanity of my fellow man, for my black friends and for Dr. King.

 My mother's father was a German Jewish immigrant who worked tirelessly for civil rights and went out of his way to hire blacks at his department store before he lost everything in the 1929 stock market crash.
-He took his oath of citizenship so seriously that he paid a printer to publish a pocket-sized booklet with the Bill of Rights, an American flag on the cover, which he distributed to high school civics classes and civic organizations.
+He took his oath of citizenship so seriously that he paid a printer to publish a pocket-sized booklet with the Bill of Rights, an American flag on the cover, which he distributed to high school civics classes.

 My parents took up the civil-rights mantle.
 To use the parlance of the time, some of their best friends were Negroes.
 My father was the campaign manager for the first black elected to the local school board.
 That and my parents' habit of inviting black friends to swim in our pool alienated them from some of their white "friends;" one neighbor forbade her children from playing with my brother and sister and I.